Homomesy in products of three chains and multidimensional recombination: Introduction

-In this paper, we prove an analogous homomesy result for the product of three chains, by generalizing the \emph{recombination} technique of D.\ Einstein and J.\ Propp \cite{RecombFPSAC} from two to $n$ dimensions.
-Recombination is a tool that Einstein and Propp developed to translate homomesy results between rowmotion and a related action called \emph{promotion}, first studied by J.\ Striker and N.\ Williams in \cite{ProRow}.
-Striker and Williams showed that there is an equivariant bijection between order ideals of any ranked poset under promotion and rowmotion.
+In this paper, we investigate homomesy in the product of three chains, or equivalently, a type A minuscule poset cross a chain.
+More specifically, we show order ideals of $[2]\times[b]\times[c]$ exhibit homomesy under promotion with cardinality statistic.
+However, we observe such a homomesy result does not hold for a general product of three chains.
+We also obtain a homomesy result on order ideals of a type B minuscule poset cross a chain of size two.
+To prove these results, we generalize the \emph{recombination} technique of Einstein and Propp \cite{EP2014} from two to $n$ dimensions.
+Recombination is a tool that Einstein and Propp developed to translate homomesy results between rowmotion and a related action called \emph{promotion} by J.~Striker and N.~Williams in \cite{SW2012}.
+Einstein and Propp showed recombination gives an equivariant bijection between order ideals of $[a] \times [b]$ under rowmotion and order ideals of $[a] \times [b]$ under promotion.
+Using a different method, Striker and Williams showed that there is an equivariant bijection between order ideals of any ranked poset under promotion and under rowmotion.
 This means that the orbit structure is the same under rowmotion and promotion, so if we want to study the orbits of rowmotion, we could instead study the orbits of promotion, or vice versa.
-K.\ Dilks, O.\ Pechenik, and Striker \cite{Resonance} generalized promotion to higher dimensions.
+K.~Dilks, O.~Pechenik, and Striker \cite{DPS2017} generalized promotion to higher dimensions.
 Furthermore, they showed that for a given poset, there is an equivariant bijection between any of the multidimensional promotions they defined.
-Underlying all these results is the \emph{toggle group} of P.\ Cameron and D.\ Fon-der-Flaass \cite{Cameron}, who provided access to the tools of group theory by exhibiting rowmotion as a toggle group action.
+Underlying all these results is the \emph{toggle group} of P.~Cameron and D.~Fon-der-Flaass \cite{CF1995}, who provided access to the tools of group theory by exhibiting rowmotion as a toggle group action.